Godkimchiy/Godkimchiy/README.md

 ### Hi there 👋
-### I'm currently learning graph neural network & HOI detection and beginner🌱
+### I'm currently learning graph neural network & HOI detection🤔
-### I Would be on the top in this area⚡
+### I'm beginner now..🌱 But, would become on the top in this area⚡

 Wecome! commnunicate always!